APPLIES TO: Azure SQL Database

-ReadOnly are automatically routed to one of the additional read-only compute replicas.
+ReadOnly are automatically routed to one of the secondary HA replicas, if they were added for your database.
 For details, see Use read-only replicas to offload read-only query workloads.

 How do I validate if I have successfully connected to secondary compute replica using SSMS or other client tools?